sparrowcode/sparrowcode.io-content/en/tutorials/uiviewcontroller-lifecycle.md

 > `View` is not created with controller initialization.

 The controller needs a reason to create the `view` object.
 The lifecycle concept is built around this feature.
-Just keep in mind that the controller's `view` is not created immediately, but as needed.
+Keep in mind that the controller's `view` is not created immediately, but as needed.

 ![About lifecycle of `UIViewController`](https://cdn.sparrowcode.io/tutorials/uiviewcontroller-lifecycle/hello.jpg)